Marshall Islands Country Summary

 Economy

-The Republic of the Marshall Islands (RMI) has a small economy with an annual GDP of approximately USD 259 million and a per capita GDP of USD 6,172, reflecting a real growth rate of 1.1 percent.
+The Republic of the Marshall Islands (RMI) has a small economy with an annual GDP of approximately USD 259 million and a per capita GDP of USD 6,172.
 The economy is heavily reliant on government employment and donor funding, particularly from the United States, which has provided over USD 1 billion in assistance since 2004.
-Key sectors include wholesale/retail trade, commercial fisheries, and tourism, but the economy faces challenges due to its remoteness, limited agricultural capacity, and vulnerability to external shocks.
+The primary sectors include subsistence agriculture, commercial fisheries, and a modest service-oriented urban economy, but the country faces challenges such as limited production capacity, trade deficits, and vulnerability to external economic shocks.

-The investment climate in the Marshall Islands is characterized by a government keen on attracting foreign investment, particularly in sectors such as fisheries, aquaculture, tourism, and renewable energy.
-However, foreign investors face challenges due to laws that restrict land ownership to citizens, requiring them to lease land from local landowners, and the high costs associated with the country's remoteness and limited infrastructure.
-Despite these hurdles, the government offers certain incentives for foreign investment, although significant foreign direct investment has been limited in recent years.
+The investment climate in the Marshall Islands is characterized by a government keen on attracting foreign investment, particularly in sectors like fisheries, aquaculture, and tourism, despite facing significant challenges such as land ownership laws that restrict non-Marshallese from purchasing land.
+Foreign businesses must lease land from private owners, and high operational costs due to the country's remoteness and limited infrastructure further complicate investment efforts.
+Additionally, while the government offers certain incentives for foreign investors, the overall foreign direct investment landscape remains constrained, with most investments concentrated in the fisheries sector.

 Buy Full Marshall Islands Report